Trade directory · Springfield metro · Massachusetts

 Insurance Minimums

-Massachusetts requires general liability insurance minimum $500,000.
-Workers compensation mandatory for employees.
-Many customers require $1 million liability coverage.
+Massachusetts requires minimum $1 million general liability insurance for licensed plumbers.
+Workers compensation mandatory if employing others.
+Many municipalities and commercial jobs require $2 million coverage.

 § C · Path to license